 [Sitka Mazzan, student from North Carolina State University, 2022]

-Some of Dompé’s advertisements were displayed in 2011 at the Herb Lubalin Study Center in New York for “Pharma“, an exhibition focusing on the evolution of pharmaceutical design in the mid-20th century.
+Some of Dompé’s advertisements were showcased in 2011 at the Herb Lubalin Study Center in New York for “Pharma“, an exhibition focusing on the evolution of pharmaceutical design in the mid-20th century.

 Most issues of Bellezza d’Italia (over 70 publications) can be now browsed from the website of the Dompé Foundation.